schorlet/todo/README.md

-Simple todo webapp with golang.
+Simple todo webapp with golang and polymer.